Introduction

 Appendices

-Documentation for secrdesign is available at www.otago.ac.nz/density.
+Documentation for secrdesign is available at www.otago.ac.nz/density and in the SECR Book.
 For example:

 secrdesign-manual.pdf (details of each function)